I started growing coriander because of my food waste aversion.

 One day a few years ago, after throwing away so many half-used, supermarket-packed coriander bunches, I decided it was enough.

-My problem was left half-solved.
+So, my problem was left half-solved.

 Care for Pot Corianders

 Most plants need sunlight and water, but the specific details depend on where you live and how much space you have.
 I’m growing coriander in the temperate area of Northern Europe.
 It means a sunny and fairly warm summer, a wet and cold autumn but little snow over the winter.
-I put my coriander plants in medium-sized, plastic pots so that I can move them indoors when the weather is too cold, wet and windy, which is not uncommon in this seaside town.
+I put my coriander plants in medium-sized plastic pots so that I can move them indoors when the weather is too cold, wet, and windy, which is not uncommon in this seaside town.

 Sunlight